janedoe1954/guestbook/README.md

 A simple guestbook using plain old PHP, MySQL, Bootstrap and jQuery.

-I've created this a few years ago for teaching purposes.
+I've created this a few years ago for holding a course about web development.
-Please feel free to use it for your courses or to get familiar with web development.
+Please feel free to use it for learning or teaching purposes.

-Small note: The methodologies and technologies used in this guestbook are not anymore state-of-the-art.
+Small note: The methodologies and technologies used in this guestbook are not considered as state-of-the-art and partitially reflecting outdated standards.
+Though, for learning how to build a simple framework based web app it should be fine.

 ## Requirements